-> Objective: Enhance connectivity, including better all abilities access
+Objective: Enhance connectivity, including better all abilities access

-Recommendation / Means to Achieve Objective Priority Assessment of Performance Provide all abilities access path to childrens playground High Survey community feedback on, and satisfaction with upgraded playground facility Provide pathway along Piggot Street edge of site (western edge) connecting to proposed childrens playground path High- Medium Survey community feedback on, and satisfaction with additional pathway connection
+Recommendation / Means to Achieve Objective Priority Assessment of Performance Provide all abilities access path to children's playground High Survey community feedback on, and satisfaction with upgraded playground facility Provide pathway along Piggot Street edge of site (western edge) connecting to proposed children's playground path High-Medium Survey community feedback on, and satisfaction with additional pathway connection

-- > Objective: Enhance existing bush pocket planting and extend its footprint where feasible - > Objective: Use endemic plant species to build on existing site planting - > Objective: Reuse materials on site wherever possible to minimise project footprint
+Objective: Enhance existing bush pocket planting and extend its footprint where feasible

+Objective: Use endemic plant species to build on existing site planting

+Objective: Reuse materials on site wherever possible to minimise project footprint

-Recommendation / Means to Achieve Objective Priority Assessment of Performance Incorporate existing bushcare vegetation community (STIF) into the planting palette across the site - in particular along the western boundary adjacent to Hawthorne Canal Medium Survey community and bushcare group feedback on, and satisfaction with incorporation of STIF planting across the site Protect and enhance existing bushcare sites within the park Medium Survey community and bushcare group feedback on, and satisfaction with enhanced bushcare sites Providing additional understorey plantings to existing trees in the eastern boundary of the site.
-In particular species that provide habitat for small birds, butterflies, and other similar grassland species.
-Medium Survey effectiveness and useage of additional planting as habitat Consider staged removal of the Camphor laurel trees.
+Recommendation / Means to Achieve Objective Priority Assessment of Performance Incorporate existing bushcare vegetation community (STIF) into the planting palette across the site- in particular along the western boundary adjacent to Hawthorne Canal Medium Ensure planting is established and undertake an audit to assess the effectiveness of the additional planting Protect and enhance existing bushcare sites within the park Medium Assess the effectiveness of protection measures and obtain feedback from the bushcare group Providing additional understorey plantings to existing trees in the eastern boundary of the site.
+In particular native species that provide habitat for small birds, butterflies, and other similar grassland species.
+Medium Ensure planting is established and undertake an audit to assess the effectiveness of the additional planting Consider staged removal or thinning of the Camphor laurel trees.
 Replace trees with STIF vegetation community.
-Medium Survey effectiveness of tree removal in reducing allelopathic and shading effect on the bush care site Consider opportunity to repurpose Camphor laurel trees (if removed) as habitat logs Medium Survey effectiveness and useage of logs as habitat Provide additional canopy tree planting, in particular to playground and picnic facilities Medium Survey community feedback on, and satisfaction with additional canopy tree planting Provide additional native planting at northern edge of site Medium Survey community feedback on, and satisfaction with additional native planting
+Medium Ensure planting is established and undertake an audit to assess the effectiveness of the additional planting Provide additional canopy tree planting, in particular to playground and picnic facilities Medium Ensure planting is established and undertake an audit to assess the effectiveness of the additional planting Provide additional native planting at northern edge of site Medium Ensure planting is established and undertake an audit to assess the effectiveness of the additional planting